Cerity Partners LLC Has $292,000 Stock Holdings in Genuine Parts (NYSE:GPC)

 The business also recently announced a quarterly dividend, which was paid on Friday, July 1st.
 Investors of record on Friday, June 3rd were paid a $0.895 dividend.
 This represents a $3.58 annualized dividend and a dividend yield of 2.61%.
 The ex-dividend date of this dividend was Thursday, June 2nd.
 Genuine Parts’s payout ratio is presently 55.42%.

 A number of equities research analysts recently issued reports on the stock.
 StockNews.com assumed coverage on shares of Genuine Parts in a report on Thursday, March 31st.
 They issued a “strong-buy” rating for the company.
-Bank of America upgraded shares of Genuine Parts from an “underperform” rating to a “neutral” rating and set a $133.00 price objective for the company in a report on Tuesday, May 10th.
+Evercore ISI decreased their price objective on shares of Genuine Parts to $135.00 in a report on Thursday, June 9th.
+Finally, Bank of America upgraded shares of Genuine Parts from an “underperform” rating to a “neutral” rating and set a $133.00 price objective for the company in a report on Tuesday, May 10th.
 They noted that the move was a valuation call.
-Finally, Evercore ISI decreased their price objective on shares of Genuine Parts to $135.00 in a report on Thursday, June 9th.
 Four investment analysts have rated the stock with a hold rating and one has assigned a strong buy rating to the company’s stock.
 According to MarketBeat, Genuine Parts presently has a consensus rating of “Hold” and an average price target of $137.75.

 Genuine Parts Profile (Get Rating)